 What Is a Vegetable?

-However, most people consider a fruit to be any type of sweet produce.
+However, most people consider fruit to be any type of sweet produce.
 Anything that isn’t sweet is considered a vegetable.
 To simplify things here, we’ll talk about what happens if you don’t eat vegetables, cucumbers, peppers, or any of the veggies which are really fruits.

 Nutrients in Vegetables and Fruits